TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::{figure} Images/Fig-Eigenvalues-Rotation.svg
 :name: Fig:Eigenvalues:Eigenvector
+:class: dark-light

-A rotation has no eigenvectors
+A rotation has no eigenvectors.
 ::::

 ::::::